Eren-Sama/Specter/docs/writeup.md

 ## Design Decisions

-I went with GitHub repository analysis because it's a natural fit — the agent gets live data from a real API, uses multiple tools, and the results are verifiable.
-Everything runs on the Python standard library so there's nothing to install.
+I chose GitHub repository analysis because it fits the requirements naturally.
+The agent pulls live data from a real API, uses different tools, and you can easily verify the results.
+I built everything using the Python standard library, so you don't need to install anything.

-The core idea is that the agent is deterministic.
-URL parsing, API calls, retries, file selection, AST checks, report generation — all of that is normal Python.
-The optional LLM summarizer only kicks in if you set `GROQ_API_KEY`, and even then it just rephrases the findings that the tools already collected.
-So the project works fine without any paid services.
+The core agent is completely deterministic.
+All the URL parsing, API calls, file selection, AST checks, and report generation run on plain Python.
+There is an optional LLM summarizer that only runs if you set the `GROQ_API_KEY` environment variable.
+Even then, it just reformats the findings the tools already gathered.
+The project runs perfectly fine without relying on paid APIs.

 ### Why no dependencies

-Not laziness — it's deliberate.
-A reviewer can clone and run `python -m repo_agent` instantly.
-No venv, no version conflicts, no pip install.
-The only optional dep is Pillow for generating the terminal screenshots.
+This was a deliberate choice.
+I wanted a reviewer to be able to clone the repo and immediately run `python -m repo_agent`.
+You don't have to deal with virtual environments, pip installs, or version conflicts.
+The only optional dependency is Pillow, which I just used to generate the terminal screenshots for the docs.

 ### Why AST instead of regex

-Regex would've been quicker to write but it can't do structural analysis.
-You can't reliably measure nesting depth or function length with regex.
-Python's `ast` module gives you the actual parse tree for free.
+Writing some regex patterns would have been faster, but regex is terrible for structural analysis.
+You simply can't rely on it to measure things like nesting depth or function length.
+Python's built-in `ast` module provides the exact parse tree for free.

 ### File selection scoring

-`choose_source_files` uses a scoring heuristic to pick which files to analyze:
+The `choose_source_files` function uses a basic scoring system to decide which files to look at:

-- +25 Python files (we can do AST analysis on these)
+* +25 Python files (since we can run AST checks on them)
-- +8 shallow/top-level files (more likely to be core code)
+* +8 shallow or top-level files (these usually contain core code)
-- +6 files in `src/`, `app/`, `lib/`
+* +6 files sitting in `src/`, `app/`, or `lib/`
-- -5 test files (still included, just lower priority)
+* -5 test files (they are still included, but given lower priority)
-- +0–1 based on file size (slight preference for bigger files)
+* +0 to 1 based on file size (larger files get a slight bump)

-I tuned these by running the agent on a few open-source repos and checking which files it picked.
+I tweaked these numbers by running the agent against a few random open-source repos to see what it naturally grabbed.

 ## Goal-Dependent Planning

-The plan isn't hardcoded. `_build_plan()` looks at keywords in the goal to decide what steps to include:
+The execution plan is not hardcoded.
+The `_build_plan()` method checks the user's goal for specific keywords and adjusts the steps accordingly:

-- "code quality" / "analyze" → full source-file reading + static analysis
+* "code quality" or "analyze" triggers full source file reading and static analysis
-- "test" / "coverage" → adds a test-health evaluation step
+* "test" or "coverage" adds a step to evaluate test health
-- "dependencies" / "CI" → adds dependency/CI inspection
+* "dependencies" or "CI" adds a check for dependency and CI configs
-- "stars" / "metadata" → skips code analysis entirely
+* "stars" or "metadata" skips the code analysis entirely

-So `"Analyze flask for code quality"` and `"Give me stars and forks for flask"` produce different plans.
+If you ask to "Analyze flask for code quality," you get a completely different plan than if you ask for "stars and forks for flask."

 ## Failure Handling

-The `--demo-failure` flag injects a simulated timeout on the first API call.
-The retry wrapper catches it, waits with exponential backoff (1s, then 2s), and retries.
+You can pass the `--demo-failure` flag to inject a fake timeout on the very first API call.
+The retry wrapper will catch it, wait using exponential backoff (1s, then 2s), and try again.

-But the agent also handles real failures:
+The agent handles real failures too:
-- **404:** Checks if the repo exists before doing anything else.
-Gives a clear error, not a stack trace.
+* **404:** It checks if the repo actually exists before starting.
+If it doesn't, you get a clean error message instead of a stack trace.
-- **429 rate limit:** Marked recoverable, retried with backoff so we're not hammering the API.
+* **429 rate limit:** This is flagged as recoverable and retried with backoff so the API doesn't get hammered.
-- **Network errors / bad JSON:** Caught and retried.
+* **Network errors or bad JSON:** These get caught and retried automatically.

-The retry strategy is exponential backoff: `delay = base_delay × 2^(attempt-1)`.
-Default is 3 attempts with 1s base.
+The backoff math is simple: `delay = base_delay * 2^(attempt-1)`.
+By default it makes 3 attempts starting with a 1-second delay.

 ## Limitations

-The static analyzer is intentionally simple.
-It catches broad exceptions, long functions, TODO markers, syntax errors, missing tests, deep nesting.
-These are useful signals but they're not guaranteed bugs.
+The static analyzer is pretty basic on purpose.
+It looks for broad exceptions, long functions, TODO comments, syntax errors, missing tests, and deep nesting.
+These are good hints for code quality, but they aren't guaranteed to be bugs.

-The agent only looks at a limited number of files per run to stay fast and avoid rate limits.
-A production version would need deeper scans, more language support, and persistent caching.
+The agent also limits how many files it checks per run.
+This keeps things fast and helps avoid rate limits.
+A real production version would need deeper scanning, support for more languages, and a solid caching layer.

 ## What I'd Do With More Time

-- Web UI for easier use
+* Build a web UI to make it easier to use
-- Local repo support (not just GitHub)
+* Add support for local directories instead of just GitHub repos
-- Deeper dependency and CI inspection
+* Write deeper checks for dependencies and CI pipelines
-- Tree-sitter for multi-language AST support
+* Integrate Tree-sitter so we could do AST analysis on multiple languages
-- Persistent disk cache across runs
+* Save cache to disk so it persists across runs
-- Snapshot-based integration tests
+* Add snapshot-based integration tests